Wireless broadband startup Starry files to raise up to $125 million – TechCrunch

 The never-ending quest to kill Comcast is poised to receive some renewed investment as an ambitious startup readies to secure some new cash.

-Starry, a Boston-based wireless broadband internet startup, has filed to raise up to $125 million in Series D funding according to a Delaware stock authorization filing uncovered by Pitchbook.
+Starry, a Boston-based wireless broadband internet startup, has filed to raise up to $125 million in Series D funding according to a Delaware stock authorization filing uncovered by PitchBook.
 If Starry closes the full authorized raise it will hold a post-money valuation of $870 million.

 A spokesperson for the company confirmed it had already raised new capital, but disputed the numbers.
-The company has already raised over $160 million from investors including FirstMark Capital and IAC.
+The company has already raised over $160 million from investors, including FirstMark Capital and IAC.
 The company most recently closed a $100 million Series C this past July.

-The internet startup takes a different approach from fiber-toting competitors by relying on radio tower and high rise-mounted transmitters that dispatch millimeter wavelength signals to receivers connected to a building’s existing wiring.
+The internet startup takes a different approach from fiber-toting competitors by relying on radio tower and high-rise-mounted transmitters that dispatch millimeter wavelength signals to receivers connected to a building’s existing wiring.
 Customers with Starry’s slick touchscreen routers can whirl through setup, contact customer service, tailor parental controls and conduct speed tests.
-The company claims its solution can provide up to 200 mbps up/download service for just $50 per month with no data caps or long-term contracts.
+The company claims its solution can provide up to 200 Mbps up/download service for just $50 per month with no data caps or long-term contracts.

-The technology is not without its skeptics, while laying fiber optic cable has proven to be an expensive task for internet companies, going over the airwaves with the company’s high-frequency radio waves has its own set of problems.
-Signal can be affected by harsh weather and obstacles, though Starry has indicated they are content with their performance in less-than-ideal conditions.
+The technology is not without its skeptics; while laying fiber-optic cable has proven to be an expensive task for internet companies, going over the airwaves with the company’s high-frequency radio waves has its own set of problems.
+Signals can be affected by harsh weather and obstacles, though Starry has indicated they are content with their performance in less-than-ideal conditions.

 “We’ve built a robust network in Boston and our technology is working well,” CEO Chet Kanojia told us last year.
 “We’ve gone through a full year of seasonality to test various weather and foliage conditions and we’ve been very happy with our network’s performance.”